lupyuen/nuttx-tinyemu/README.md

 We insert the above code into the NuttX Boot Code: [qemu_rv_head.S](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/tinyemu/arch/risc-v/src/qemu-rv/qemu_rv_head.S#L43-L61)

+_Does it work?_

-Now NuttX prints to the HTIF Console yay!
+NuttX prints to the HTIF Console yay!
+Now we know that NuttX Boot Code is actually running on TinyEMU...

 ```text
 $ temu nuttx.cfg